cambridge-collection/cudl-viewer/README.md

 ### Configuration

-The Viewer is configured in the `cudl-global.properties` file.
-A template is available at `docker/cudl-global.properties`.
+The Viewer is configured in the `sample-global.properties` file.
+A template is available at `docker/sample-global.properties`.

 Go through the file, updating defaults as desired.
 Most of the defaults are acceptable to get the Viewer running, but some must be changed: